documents4j/documents4j/README.md

 You can now open `http://localhost:8080` on you machine's browser and convert files from the browser window.
 Do not kill the application process but shut it down gracefully such that documents4j can shut down its MS Word and MS Excel processes.
 In order for this application to function, MS Word and MS Excel must not be started on application startup.

 #### Custom converters ####
 Any converter engine is represented by an implementation of `IExternalConverter`.
 Any implementation is required to define a public constructor which accepts arguments of type `File`, `long` and `TimeUnit` as its parameters.
 The first argument represents an existing folder for writing temporary files, the second and third parameters describe the user-defined time out for conversions.
-Additionally, any class must be annotated with `@ViableConversion` where the annotation's `from` prameter describes accepted input formats and the `to` parameter accepted output formats.
+Additionally, any class must be annotated with `@ViableConversion` where the annotation's `from` parameter describes accepted input formats and the `to` parameter accepted output formats.
 All these formats must be encoded as [parameterless MIME types](http://en.wikipedia.org/wiki/Internet_media_type).
 If a converter allows for distinct conversions of specific formats to another then the `ViableConversions` annotation allows to define several `ViableConversion` annotations.

 Remote converter
 ----------------